themartiancompany/fur/README.md

 The fur, acronym for "Fallback
 [User Repository](
   ../ur)",
-is an helper program for the Ur which retrieves and installs binary packages from censorable sources, like Github.
+is an helper program for the Ur uncensorable, unstoppable user repository and application store which retrieves and installs binary packages from censorable sources, like Github.